openagua/openagua-engine/README.md

 # Overview

-**openagua_engine** is a Python package to help connect a model engine to OpenAgua, so that it can be controlled from and communicate with OpenAgua.
+**openagua-engine** is a Python package to help connect a model engine to OpenAgua, so that it can be controlled from and communicate with OpenAgua.
 It includes
 1. a task queue subscriber to process model tasks instantiated in the OpenAgua app
 2. functions to report progress to the OpenAgua app
 3. functions to read from/write to the OpenAgua database